Thu'um is Bolded.

 It was too new.

-Where was the weather marks?
-The crumbling that comes with age?
+Where were the weather marks; the crumbling that comes with age?

 In fact, every surface she looked to seemed fresh and clean, like it had all been carved the day before.

-Adrenaline and shock had dulled her wounds, but now that she was fully aware and awake, they screamed at her like hellhounds.
+Adrenaline and shock had dulled her wounds, but now that she was fully aware and awake, they howled at her like hellhounds.
 Ember looked at herself closely, surprised to find light, pink scars spider-webbing her body.
-The wounds were still tender, the flesh pink and puckered.
+The wounds were still tender, the flesh red and puckered.
 Someone, however, had cleaned them, though roughly, if the raw skin surrounding them was anything to go by.

 Ember had little time to wonder why she was left alive in the first place, let alone healed, when suddenly there was a flurry of movement.